Matterhorn meadow now a lumberyard as part of Vail Intermountain Fuels Project

 “It’s going to pay off someday,” he said.
 “This helps us choose the type of fire we will have when we do have a fire.”

-The types of fires they don't want to have are the kinds that have been raging across the Western United States this fall, known as crown fires.
+The types of fires they don’t want to have are the kinds that have been raging across the Western United States this fall, known as crown fires.
 Crown fires take place at the canopy level of the forest and can be impossible to put out once they ignite.
-By removing spruce and pine and repopulating the area with aspen, Vail dramatically reduces its chances of seeing a crown fire.
+By removing spruce and pine and repopulating the area with aspen, Vail dramatically reduces its chances of seeing a crown fire, Novak said.

 “Fire can burn through an aspen grove, but it typically doesn’t burn through as a crown fire,” Novak said.
 “When you have these continuous stands of pine and spruce, especially when you have a lot of dead mixed in there, you can have a crown fire, and when a fire is burning as a crown fire, there is absolutely nothing you can do to stop it until it stops burning as a crown fire and drops back down to the ground.”